mr-bt/manager.README/README.md

 * Has a clear vision/strategy for the team.
 * Has key technical skills to help advise the team.
 * Can collaborate effectively across ${company_X}.
-* Is a strong decision-maker.
+* Is a reliable decision-maker.
 * Is a fast-learner and continuously seeks to improve one’s skill.
 * Foster engineering excellence through fostering pragmatic craftsmanship.
 * Our beliefs are aligned and this README reasons with you.

 Follow the link to know more about some of the points above <https://rework.withgoogle.com/blog/the-evolution-of-project-oxygen/>

 ## The team